|Nutritional Guidelines (per serving)|

 Lightly grease the surface of a large heavy skillet (cast iron works well) with vegetable oil and heat the skillet over medium heat.

-Place the arepas into the skillet in batches, and turn heat down to medium-low.
+Place the arepas into the skillet in batches, and turn the heat down to medium-low.